 Sometimes I just say ‘I love you’.

 The rest of the time I spend staring out the window.
 With only few heads onboard, nothing obstructs the view.
 I stare at shop signs and street lights.
 Above them, darkness persists.
 Thoughts are brief, inconsequential; I never remember them.
 They don’t fully form, my aborted thoughts.
 The consequence of fast track jobs and lives that service them is thinking fast and forgetting even faster.
 Chopped parsley – am I a vegetable or an herb?
-Still life for sure.
+Still life certainly.
 I pick up few pieces carefully, attempt a cautious reconstruction, nothing matches.
 No resemblance.
 Where am I, I ask, looking at the bits of green.

 Where am I, I look out the window suddenly.
 It is all the same, even in the dark, but it is not.
 I run up to the driver and ask in disbelief